-International students receiving F1/J1 Visa support from Georgetown must contact the Assistant Dean of International Students and Scholars to discuss their Visa requirements as it pertains to internships/on-site practical experiences.
-Students should be aware that regardless of any approvals they receive from their academic program, they must also receive approval from the Assistant Dean of International Studies and Scholars.
+International students receiving F1/J1 Visa support from Georgetown must contact their International Student and Scholar Advisor in the Office of Global Services to discuss their Visa requirements as it pertains to internships/on-site practical experiences.
+Students should be aware that regardless of any approvals they receive from their academic program, they must also receive approval from the Office of Global Services.
 In all instances, students must remain compliant with visa regulations, regardless of advising they receive from their academic program regarding internships/on-site experiences.

-Travelling for Study Tours, Residencies, and Other Georgetown Sponsored Events
+Traveling for Study Tours, Residencies, and Other Georgetown Sponsored Events